norabellm/norabellm.github.io/content/posts/beginning-cmake.md

 ## Conclusion

-The step above is my workflow when dealing with CMake or C/C++ in general and my current knowledge about CMAke.
-I not covering about testing, cross-compilation and etc. Anyway, that is small slice of pizza called CMake.
+The step above is my workflow when dealing with CMake or C/C++ in general and my current knowledge about CMake.

+There interesting topic I not covered, such testing, cross-compilation and so forth.